Getting Started with Trento|Updating Trento Server

-The procedure to update Trento Server depends on the chosen deployment option: Kubernetes, systemd, or containerized.
+The procedure to update Trento Server depends on the chosen deployment option: Kubernetes or systemd.

 Consider the following when performing an update: